mochoabuilds/-cognition-/README.md

 * Through a combination of data prep, off-the-shelf hardware, cropping areas of interest, reinforcement learning, reward functions and human fine-tuning flowcharts are developed for a sensor system application.
 All these moving parts work together to visualize which person has what item in real-time.
 * This section provides the technical contributions for a computer vision architecture that has the capacity to take advantage of pre-training on converted ethnographic data, and transferring this high performance action classification to learning motion features across different data sets.

-# ACTION CLASSIFIER ARCHITECTURE

-* The goal here is to build computer vision architectures and purposefully difficult data sets for training real world applications.
-* Backbone - Inception-v1 w/batch normalization
-* More to come!

 # PEOPLE/FOOTFALL COUNTER (PROOF-OF-CONCEPT)